ganeshradj/carsome/code/api/README.md

 ## Purpose
-Create ana API with supports a web application of carsome booking<br>
+Create an API with supports a web application of carsome booking<br>

 ## Approach
 I have created my solution in Node Javascript.
 I made a session less api for creating time slots.<br>